 - emergency services facilities

 - Designated land must pass a public benefit test to ensure the designation is justified.
 For example, the designating minister or local government must be satisfied the community infrastructure will contribute to environmental protection or ecological sustainability, or satisfy community expectations for the efficient and timely supply of infrastructure.

 - A minister, before designating land must also be satisfied that for development the subject of the proposed designation, there has been adequate environmental assessment, including adequate public consultation, and also adequate account of issues raised in the public consultation.
-One way in which the requirements for adequate environmental assessment and public consultation may be met is for the assessment of the proposed development to be carried out in accordance with Guidelines under the IPA, section 5.9.9 (previously 5.8.8).
+One way in which the requirements for adequate environmental assessment and public consultation may be met is for the assessment of the proposed development to be carried out in accordance with Guidelines ( 767 KB) under the SPA, section 760.

 - A designation may include requirements about the use of the land, such as plans showing the development height, shape or location of works on the land, or other requirements to lessen the impacts of works or use of the land.

 - Both ministerial and local government designations must be noted on local government planning schemes.
-Ministerial designations are also listed on the Community Infrastructure Designation Database.
+Ministerial designations are also listed on the Community Infrastructure Designation Database, maintained by the department.